genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 8. Replace `<SCOPE>` with `genesislcap`, so that the line reads:
 `@genesislcap:registry=http://genesisglobal.jfrog.io/artifactory/api/npm/npm/`

-9. Save the file and open a terminal under the directory path of this `.npmrc` file and type:
+9. Save the file and **open a terminal as admin** under the directory path of this `.npmrc` file and type:
 `npm info @genesislcap/foundation-ui`.
 If set-up was successful, you should see a response like this:

 ```shell